3.2. Exception Messages¶

 properly.

-Here is an annotated version of the output produced by the example code (yours may vary slightly):
+Here is the output produced by the example code (yours may vary slightly):

 When you see an error message like this, take a few seconds to read through the message to understand what it is saying.
-We will break it down line-by-line below:
+We will break it down line-by-line later in this section.

 The indented lines starting with at